Noite na Taverna: Chapter 6: "Johann"

 Johann's story begins in a different tavern, located in Paris.
 He was playing a game of carambole with a blond-haired man named Arthur.
 Johann was losing the game, while Arthur only needed to score one point to win.
 When it is Johann's turn to play, Arthur bumps into the table (accidentally or not), detouring Johann's ball, thus making him lose the game.
-Infuriated, he defies Arthur to a duel, which he accepts.
+Infuriated, he challenges Arthur to a duel, which he accepts.
 They stop at a hotel to get the guns, and the blond man writes two letters.
 They head to a deserted and dark street.
 In there, they choose their guns – but only one is loaded.

 They shoot.
 It is revealed that Johann's gun was the loaded one, and Arthur, before supposedly dying, hands Johann the letters he wrote.
 The first letter is addressed to Arthur's mother, and the other one is addressed to his girlfriend; he also hands Johann her address and an engagement ring.
 Pretending to be Arthur, Johann then decides to steal his girlfriend.

 In the morning after they sleep together, Johann is attacked by a mysterious man.
 After a short struggle, he kills the man.
 However, after a close inspection, he discovers that the man he killed was his own brother, and Arthur's girlfriend was his sister.